qdos-git/wc_go/python_packaging.md

 install.
 The files will only need to be moved to a location on the target system; this is a built distribution.

+By carefully configuring pyproject.toml, it is possible to then call the Python script that calls the Go binary, from anywhere.